sghf/docs.opensvc.com/source/howto.getting.started.rst

               `- sync#i0        ...O./.. <span class="up">up</span>         rsync svc config to nodes
     </pre>

 Service svc1 is now running on node ``demo2``.
-Service relocation is easy as that.
+Service relocation is as easy as that.

 Now, what happens if we try to start our service on ``demo1`` while already running on ``demo2`` ? ::